llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 TopologyMapper
 ##################

-The ``axom::mir::utilities::blueprint::TopologyMapper`` class intersects a source mesh with a target mesh and maps materials from the source mesh onto a new matset on the target mesh.
+The ``axom::bump::utilities::TopologyMapper`` class intersects a source mesh with a target mesh and maps materials from the source mesh onto a new matset on the target mesh.
 The source mesh must contain a "clean" matset, which is a matset where there are no mixed-material zones.
 The matset identifies the unique material for each zone in the source mesh.
-The source mesh could be the output of one of the MIR algorithms.
+The source mesh could be the output of one of the BUMP algorithms.

 The source and target meshes should overlap spatially.
 The zones in the source mesh are intersected with the zones in the target mesh and their overlaps are determined and are